ncent-archive/ncent.github.io/Request For Startups/Request For Startsup.md

 #### Existing Institutions we want to Disrupt
 Record Labels, Streaming Services and other Music Delivery Institutions, Music Sharing Applications such as Spotify, Pandora, etc.

+For more information contact kk@ncnt.io

 ### 6. FanCent
 #### Problem
 Some brands/artists/products take a long time to find the right crowd for them.
 The system of connecting people to products/ art that they like is inefficient.
 We could use information that people already know about each other to expand the networks of brands/products.

 #### Why FanCent
 FanCent is the nCent Labs incentive protocol that incentivizes people to find and engage fans for your product.
 Your fans have large networks, connect with them and build a larger following.

+For more information contact kk@ncnt.io

 ### 7. BuildCent
 #### Problem